sustainable travel

 The best way to learn about a culture is by meeting the people.
 A visit to a Maasai boma is a feast for the senses and a great way to enrich your time in Tanzania.

 When you open your mind and learn about the Maasai, the Maasai open their boma to you and allow you to delve into their culture.
 A visit to a Maasai boma gives you the chance to see inside their homes, dance an Adumu with them, and support the communities through the Maasai Community Development Initiative.
+Learn more about Tanzania and the Safari Tours offered!

-Join us on one of our upcoming departures for our Tanzania: Great Migration Safari, and you’ll get to visit the Maasai in their boma
+Join us on one of our upcoming departures for our Tanzania: Great Migration Safari, and you’ll get to visit the Maasai in their boma.

 the Maasai and Lems